albinson-arias/rclone/rclone_server/README.md

 # rclone_server

-This is athe starting point for your Serverpod server.
+This is the starting point for your Serverpod server.

 To run your server, you first need to start Postgres and Redis.
 It's easiest to do with Docker.